map from Google Maps

 often have various birds, including an American Kestrel who still hunts

-hawks there.
-It seems to be a natural hawk hunting ground, and they often
+and Red-shouldered hawks there.
+It seems to be a natural hawk hunting ground,

 Several creeks feed into the lake through this densely wooded area where